hugocytam/Early-Stage-Diabetes-Predictor/README.md

 Question: Can we develop an early stage diabetes predictor with the dataset?

-I performed random forest using Python and achieved a predictor with 96% accuracy after separating the dataset into a training and testing dataset.
+I performed random forest through Jupyter Notebook and achieved a predictor with 96% accuracy after separating the dataset into a training and testing dataset.

 The dataset is cleaned through OpenRefine, please find the data dictionary below.
 The cleaned dataset is attached in the repository.